 Your phone should be available whenever you sign in to your Amazon account and must be able to receive SMS messages.

-Alternatively, rather than having a code texted to you every time you sign in, you could use a two-step authentication app, such as Authy or Google's Authenticator app.
-This option is especially handy for when you don't have access to cell service.
+Alternatively, rather than having a code texted to you every time, use a two-step authentication app like Authy or Google Authenticator.
+This is especially handy for when you don't have access to cell service.
 The app on your phone will still generate a code that you can enter at sign in the same way as with texted codes.